XChen601/EquityTrace/README.md

 Database: MongoDB

 ## Plans
-Stock Transactions: Allow users to buy and sell stocks within the application.
+Stock Transactions: Allow users to buy and sell stocks within the application. <br>
-Performance and Profit Tracking: Enable users to track their investment performance and calculate profit or loss.
+Performance and Profit Tracking: Enable users to track their investment performance and calculate profit or loss. <br>